NEXMAP/odom_MozFest2017/README.md

 # Open Data/Open Minds

 <p><img src="http://www.lisard.com/images/IMG_5316.JPG" width=425 alt="Austin Data Dashboard" align=left>
 Welcome and thanks for stopping by ODOM!!
 Open Data/Open Minds (ODOM) is a program that supports people to tell local environmental and community stories through data investigations, science notebooking and civic engagement.
-And we are hoping you can help!
-We'll be at Mozfest in the Decentralization Gallery and be giving a talk on Sunday in Decentralization from 3:15-4:15.
+And we are hoping you can help! </p>

+<p>We'll be at Mozfest 1) on Friday demoing at the Science Faire 2) with an interactive in the in the Decentralization Gallery and 3) facilitating a talk on Sunday in Decentralization from 3:15-4:15.
 (The guide says we go until 5:30, but that's incorrect.) </p>

 * [Project Overview](#project-overview)
 * [What are we doing?](#what-are-we-doing)